fbpx

 Fifth Stage

 The fifth and final stage of psychosis could in some ways be compared to the final adjustment period in many other stages of life.
-This is the point at which the individual has a better comprehension of what happened to them, their condition and how to prevent it.
+This is the point at which the individual has a better comprehension of what happened to them, their condition, the causes of psychosis, and how to prevent it.

 Reaching this stage does not mean that a person will never experience a psychotic disorder again, but they are better equipped to recognize it in its early stages and potentially take steps to stop it from becoming more serious.